flxzt/rnote/README.md

 ### The app does not work properly on X11

-X11 is unsupported: stylus and touch input support is known to be sometimes spotty, and upstream support (GTK4 UI toolkit and desktop environments) will decrease over time (from lower maintenance, deprecation to removal) so successfully fixing X11-related issues for users isn't feasible anymore.
+X11 is unsupported.
+Stylus and touch input support is known to be unreliable, and upstream support of X11 (GTK4 UI toolkit and desktop environments) will decrease over time (from lower maintenance, deprecation to removal) so successfully fixing X11-related issues for users isn't feasible anymore.

 ### Drag & Drop is not working

-Make sure Rnote has permissions to the locations you are dragging files from.
-Can be granted in Flatseal (a Flatpak permissions manager)
+Ensure that Rnote has permission to access the locations from which you are dragging files.
+These can be granted in Flatseal, a Flatpak permissions manager.

 ### Odd location for current file

-When the directory displayed in the header title is something like `/run/user/1000/../`, Rnote does not have permissions to access the directory.
+If the directory displayed in the header title is similar to `/run/user/1000/../`, Rnote does not have permissions to access the directory.
 Again, granting them in Flatseal fixes this issue.

 ### The stylus buttons or moving the canvas with a stylus do not work